-Planning applications within or adjacent to "green system" natural heritage features and areas must be accompanied by an EIS prepared by a suitably qualified individual.
-EIS reports will be reviewed and accepted by Municipality according to standards provided in the various Provincial Policy Statement reference manuals that have been prepared by the Ministry of Natural Resources.
+Planning applications within or adjacent to "green system" natural heritage featuresNatural System areas and/or Natural Hazard areas must be accompanied by an EIS prepared by a suitably qualified individual.
+EIS reports will be reviewed and accepted by Municipality according to standards provided in the various Provincial Policy Statement reference manuals that have been prepared by the Ministry of Natural Resourcesand Forestry.
 Where an EIS includes an analysis of a flood plain or hazardous area regulated by the Conservation Authority, acceptance of the EIS by the Conservation Authority will also be required in conjunction with any applicable Conservation Authority permit requirements.
 Where appropriate, Municipality may request a peer review of an EIS report at the applicant's expense.